civican/legisinfo/44-1/bills/C-29/bill_text.md

 ### Section 4

-The Council is not an agent of Her Majesty in right of Canada nor is it, for greater certainty, an entity governed by the `Financial Administration Act`.
+The Council is not an agent of His Majesty in right of Canada nor is it, for greater certainty, an entity governed by the `Financial Administration Act`.

 ### Section 5